 National statistics suggest that most head-on collisions result from negligence.
 In some accidents, the driver falls asleep behind the wheel, is driving too fast on a sharp curve, or is distracted.
 Other factors such as excessive speed and drunk driving may contribute as well.

 If you or someone you love has been harmed in a head-on crash caused by another driver’s negligence, you may have a claim for monetary damages.
-At the Louisiana personal injury law firm of Bart Bernard, our highly credentialed attorneys will help you fight for maximum compensation.
+At the Louisiana personal injury Bart Bernard Personal Injury Lawyers, our highly credentialed attorneys will help you fight for maximum compensation.

 A head-on crash, also known as a frontal collision, occurs when a motor vehicle strikes the front-end of an approaching vehicle.
 This usually takes place when one motorist crosses over a median or center line into oncoming traffic, or attempts to pass another car on a two-lane road.
 Wrong-way driving, where a motorist travels in the wrong lane – either unknowingly or on purpose – may also result in a head-on collision.